-If you have a beard and/or moustache, you may be advised to shave it off before coming to the mould room.
+If you have a beard and/or moustache, from Offix we may advise you to shave it off before coming to the mould room.
 It is important that your skin is smooth before we start to make your shell.

-How is the mask made?
+How is the shell made?